agniva22/RestAware/Dataset/Raw_data/README.md

 # RAW Sleep Posture Dataset

 This repository contains raw sensor data collected from 25 individuals during sleep, each observed over a 10-minute period.
-The data is aggregated in a single CSV file: `raw_sleep_data.csv`.
+The data are in a CSV file for each participants: `radar_*.csv`.

 ## Dataset Overview